opmusic/SpamHunter/README.md

   This is our repo for the paper CCS'2022 -- Clues in Tweets: Twitter-Guided Discovery and Analysis of SMS Spam.

   ## How to install
   You should install allennlp, nltk, tesseract manually to use the specified NLP models and OCR tool.
 The default python version is Python3.7.10.
+To use the allennlp models, the versions of protobuf must be 3.20.x.
   * allennlp: https://github.com/allenai/allennlp
   * nltk: https://www.nltk.org/install.html
   * tesseract: https://tesseract-ocr.github.io/tessdoc/Installation.html